aditnag/company-employee-information-system/README.md

 Alternatively you can use Swagger UI instead of Postman for the same API's as it is much more organized.
 Link to Swagger UI: http://127.0.0.1:8000/docs

+5. In db.py configure the db url as per your credentials.